curvegrid/go-ethereum-wiki/URL-Scheme.md

     // downloading a file by pointing to a folder
     path: '/somefolder/other/',
     file: '/mybook.pdf',
-    // parses "file" and add when processing the folder: hash: '645325ytrhfgdge4tgre43f34', BUT no contentType, as its already present
+    // parses "file" when processing the folder and add: hash: '645325ytrhfgdge4tgre43f34', BUT no contentType, as its already present
     contentType: 'application/octet-stream' // trigger a download in the browser for this link)

   },{
     // downloading
     path: '/test.html',
     file: '/test.html',
-    // parses "file" and add when processing the folder: hash: '645325ytrhfgdge4tgre43f34', BUT no contentType, as its already present
+    // parses "file" when processing the folder and add: hash: '645325ytrhfgdge4tgre43f34', BUT no contentType, as its already present
     contentType: 'application/octet-stream' // trigger a download in the browser for this link)

   // automatic generated files